paulcollab/test2local/README.txt

 This addition  is from user paulcollab.
 The test2local has been forked in GitHub from plinares2013 to create a paulcollab/test2local.
 From the fork, a local copy was created on paul_latitude under Linux.

+Second addition from collaborator  paulcollab to the  test2local project from plinares2013.